kbhalerao/customfield_svelte_components/README.md

 # Changelog

+- v0.0.4 Aug 6 2023.
+Updated index.js to allow for proper imports into other projects.
 - v0.0.2 Aug 3 2023.
 Bugfixes so that checkbox and multiselect are now working better.
 - v0.0.1 Aug 2 2023.
 First commit